ZenMagick/ZenMagick/plugins/phpBB3/Readme.txt

 Settings
 ========
-The phpBB3 installation folder can either be set via the plugin UI, the setting 'plugins.pbpBB3.root', or, alternatively with the zen-cart define DIR_WS_PHPBB.
+The phpBB3 installation folder can either be set via the plugin UI or the setting 'plugins.pbpBB3.root'